ritobanrc/grade11/ush/ch23_twenties/README.md

     - Justice Oliver Wendell writes opinion, "fire in a crowded building"
 * **Impacts**
     - Lets public officials determine what danger is

+### The Court and Civil Liberties
+* **Holmes and Brandeis Dissent**
+    - Following Schenk, Brandeis and Holmes take a more hard-line position on free speech
+    - Majority of court still opposes
+    - Examples:
+        * Abrams v.
+US, distributing pamphlets criticizing Russian intervention
+        * Gitlow v.
+New York, _Left Wing Manifesto_ calls for revolution, charged with "criminal anarchy"
+    - Holmes argues for "marketplace of ideas"
+* **New Regard for Free Speech**
+    - Supreme Court makes a series of mor epro-free speech decisions
+    - Strike down Kansas law against advocating illegal acts to change political/economic system
+    - Strike down Minnesota law against press censorship
+    - Strike down conviction for distributing sex ed pamphlet (Mary Ware Dennet, _The Sex Side of Life_)
+    - Strike down customs ban on James Joyce's _Ulysses_
+* **Whitney v.
+California and Brandeis's Philosophy**
+    - Anita Whitney: Communist Party member, Women's Rights Advocate
+    - Convicted for being a communist party member, "criminal syndicalism"
+    - SC upholds conviction, but Brandeis's concurrence very influential → Governor pardons her
+    - Charged again for showing red flag, SC strikes it down
+    - Birth of Civil Liberties

+## The Culture Wars

+### The Fundamentalist Revolt
+* **Causes of Fundamentalism**
+    - Reaction to sexual freedom, new urbanism
+    - Reaction to immigration, growth of Catholicism and Judaism
+    - Reaction to Protestant "modernists" (who accept science)
+* **Fundamentalist Ideas**
+    - Christianity & Science incompatible
+    - Seek to Eliminate Modernism
+    - _Billy Sunday_: Most prominent fundamentalist/revivalist pastor, former baseball player
+    - _Harry Emerson Fosdick_: Another prominent pastor
+* **Portrayal of Fundamentalism**
+    - Seen as backwards, bigoted movements
+    - Fundamentalists support Prohibition, very effective
+* **Illegal Sale of Liquor**
+    - Many see Prohbition as too restrictve
+    - _Speakesies_: Illegal liquor selling establishment
+    - _Bootleggers_: People who bought the illegal liquor
+    - Regular bribes of policemen and public officials
+    - Associates Urban life w/ immorality

+### The Scopes Trial
+* **Premise of the Trial**
+    - _John Scopes_: teacher who taught evolution (at the ACLU's request)
+    - Violate Tennessee law (prohibts teaching evolution)
+    - Live on national radio
+* **Politics behind the Trial**
+    - _Fundamentalist Christians_ oppose evolution, see it as a moral failing, associated w/ socialists, feminists, etc.
+    - Opposed to _Modernists_: Embrace science, evolution, defend Scopes
+    - For the ACLU, about right to independent thought
+* **The Trial**
+    - _Clarence Darrow_ defends Scopes, _William Jennings Bryan_ prosecutes
+    - Darrow calls Bryan to the stand as "expert witness" on the Bible
+    - Darrow Sarcastically impugns the Bible
+* **Aftermath of the Trial**
+    - Jury finds Scopes guilty, SC of Tenessee overturns on technicality
+    - Bryan dies, Fundamentalism falls apart and becomes less relevant nationally
+    - Fundamentalists focus on local change, reemerge late 20th century

+### The Second Klan
+* **Continuing Americanization**
+    - Americanization programs continue
+    - Citizenship education, Visits to Immigrant Houses
+    - Oregon mandates public schooling to combat socialism
+* **Resurgence of the Klan**
+    - Following lynching of _Leo Frank_ (Jewish factory manager), Ku Klux Klan resurges
+    - 3m members, grows to be one of the largest and most influential organization
+    - Virtually controls State republican parties, even outside of the South
+    - Broader targets -- socialists, feminists, Jews, unions, etc.

+### Closing the Golden Door
+* **New Citizenship Laws**
+    - Klan fades after leader convicted on assault charges
+    - New Laws let women remain American citizens after marriage to non-Asian foreigners
+    - Citizenship extended to Native Americans (but often still can't vote)
+* **New Immigration Laws**
+    - Previously,
+        * Black/Asian people not allowed to naturalize
+        * Nearly all white immigrants naturalized
+    - Increasing Pressure for Immigration Restrictions caused by:
+        * Fears of Radicalism among immigrations
+        * Automation → Less demand for unskilled labor
+        * Great Migration → Greater supply of unskilled labor
+* **Immigration Quotas**
+    - Congress passes immigration quotas (~350k (1/3x), then ~150k in 1924)
+    - Severe restrictions on Southern/Eastern europeans
+    - Exception for Mexicans (needed for labor)
+* **Asian Immigration** (or lack thereof)
+    - 1924 Law Bars immigration for "those ineligible for naturalization"
+    - Completely bars all Asians, except Filipinos (50 allowed + unlimited plantation workers in Hawaii)
+    - Timeline for Philippine independence established
+* **Creation of Border Patrol**
+    - Invents idea of "illegal alien"
+    - Mostly associated with Southern/Eastern Europeans
+    - _Border Patrol_ created to enforce immigration laws

+### Race and the Law
+* **Stagnation on Racial Issues**
+    - Black people decidedly second-class citizens everywhere
+    - Harding, Republican party oppose "equality"
+* **Hints of Eugenics**
+    - Coolidge says "America must be kept American"
+    - Immigration based on "scientific" determiners of race
+* **Scientific Bases of Discrimination**
+    - Spurious science based on immigration numbers
+    - Increases quota of Irish immigrants
+    - Supreme Court rejects _Bhagat Singh Thind_ case
+        * Indian-born, claims to be "pure Aryan"
+        * SC says "White" should be interpreted as used in "common speech", denies Thind naturalization

+### Pluralism and Liberty
+* **Resistance to Homogeneity**
+    - _Horace Kallen_, coins **"cultural pluralism"**: that America can have multiple distinct and heterogeneous cultures
+    - Anthropologists argue no scientific basis for racial classification
+* **Limited Impact and Immigrant Enclaves**
+    - Little impact on public policy
+    - Immigrants form enclaves in inner city with independent local shops, services, etc.
+    - Immigrants don't put up a united front against Americanization
+    - Some immigrant women see consumerism as freedom from patriarchy

+### Promoting Tolerance
+* **Catholic Resistance**
+    - Immigrants seek distinct cultural identity
+    - Catholic church maintains separate institutions, but encourages adoption of "American principles"
+    - _Catholic Holy Name Society_, 100k people march on Washington to oppose the Klan, pro-immigrant policies
+    - Other Catholic orgs also support (Anti-Defamation League, National Catholic Welfare Council),
+* **Successes**
+    - SC overturns Oregon's private school requirement
+    - SC overturns Nebraska prohibition on German language, _Meyers v.
+Nebraska_
+    - Federal courts overturn taxes on Japanese schools in Hawaii
+    - Foundations for the "right to privacy"

+### The Emergence of Harlem
+* **Growth of Harlem**
+    - Great Migration continues, 1m Black people migrate North
+    - Mostly travel to cities, incl.
+New York's _Harlem_
+    - Many immigrants from _West Indies_ -- more wealthy than African-Americans, many professional class
+* **White "Slumming" vs. Reality**
+    - _Slumming_: White people travel to Harlem to experience the exoticism (dances, jazz, bars)
+        * Harlem perceived as a lascivious, primitive, place for freedom
+    - In reality, Black people forced into Harlem because of
+        * Housing discrimination
+        * Exorbitant rents
+    - Businesses _owned_ by white people, many refused to employ/serve Black folk
+    - 20's Prosperity not shared by black people

+### The Harlem Renaissance
+* **Black Culture in Harlem**
+    - Black culture flourished in Harlem
+    - Poets, novelists, theater, music
+    - Langston Hughes (novelist), Countee Cullun (poet), Claude McKay (novelist), William Grant Still (jazz musician), Paul Robeson
+* **"The New Negro" in Art**
+    - Seen as a "search for Black values", the roots of Black culture (urban ghettos, slavery, Africa)
+    - Strong theme of protest against racial injustice
+    - Later McKay's "Pressed to the wall, dying, but fighting back!" cited by Churchhill
+* **Ossian Sweet**
+    - Black physician, moves to a white neighborhood in Detroit
+    - Defended by Clarence Darrow, hung jury on the first case, his brother acquitted